 The People of the Local Church

 Many churches today think there are too few people, there is too little money, there are too few gifts, and there are too few opportunities.
-Remember this simple truth: When we are weak or little, Christ is strong and big.
+But remember this truth: When we are weak, Christ is strong.
 Building the Church of Jesus Christ is not up to us.
-We depend on the head of the Church to give His Body the strength we need.
+We depend on the Head of the Church to give His Body the strength it needs.

 The Principles of the Local Church

-In verse 8, Christ summarizes three principles that apply to every Church: open doors for ministry, depending on Christ’s strength, and keeping the Word of God.
-Being faithful to God’s Word will lead to open doors for ministry and depending on Christ’s strength since they are both taught in the Bible.
-When the Word of God is the first priority, everything else will fall into place.
+In verse 8, Christ summarizes three principles that apply to every church: open doors for ministry, depending on Christ’s strength, and keeping the Word of God.
+Being faithful to God’s Word will lead to open doors for ministry and dependence on Christ’s strength.
+When the Word of God is the priority, everything else will fall into place.

 The Priorities of the Local Church

-Because the Church of Jesus Christ is His Church, we are to boldly identify with Christ regardless of the cost.
-We must proclaim Christ as the Bible does—the only name whereby we can be saved (Acts 4:12).
+Because the Church belongs to Christ, we are to boldly identify with Him regardless of the cost.
+We proclaim His Name as the Bible does—the only Name whereby we can be saved (Acts 4:12).